Welcome to Hullavington

 It has a garage, shop, pub and two churches, one of which meets in the village hall.
 The hall was recently opened by James Gray, the MP for North Wiltshire, after the previous one burnt down because of an electrical fault.

-There is also a Church of England village school which has about 150 pupils and is headed by Sue Tudge.
+There is also a Church of England nursery and primary school which has about 150 pupils and is headed by Sue Tudge.
 A number of children attend from Buckley Barracks.
 The army often provides entertainment and support for the school and the village.

-Several community activities take place in the Village Hall including: concerts, fitness classes, line dancing, art and choral classes, Brownies, films, private parties, meetings and many other activities with details in the events diary.
+Several community activities take place in the Village Hall including: concerts, fitness classes, line dancing, art and choral classes, Rainbows, films, private parties, meetings and many other activities further details are in the events diary and village contacts.